FalconFour/onlinescreensaverPW2/README.md

-This is a fork of https://github.com/Kuhno92/onlinescreensaverPW2 which contains further power and stability fixes for the Kindle Paperwhite 2.
+This is a fork of https://github.com/Kuhno92/onlinescreensaverPW2, It contains power and stability fixes mostly focused on the Kindle Paperwhite 2, but tries to auto-detect features for each device and choose the most optimial power management solution.

+This is a significant re-write, and needs testing.

-It should also run on most other Kindle devices, but hasn't been tested.
+It should run on most Kindle devices, but hasn't been tested.

 ## Original Readme